Yutsuten/notes/notes/language/javascript/array.md

 arr.filter(element => element > 4)  // array that satisfies the condition
 ```

-To interate an array and run it `async`, use:
+To iterate an array and run it `async`, use:

 ```js
 // Sequence